 The basis for the posting policy comes from the Apostle Paul’s admonishment to the Colossian church: “Put on then, as God’s chosen ones, holy and beloved, compassionate hearts, kindness, humility, meekness, and patience, bearing with one another and, if one has a complaint against another, forgiving each other; as the Lord has forgiven you, so you must also forgive.
 And above all these put on love, which binds everything together in perfect harmony (Colossians 3:12-14).”

 From this admonition to be clothed in love, we draw the following specific points of policy:

-- Charity: Because the Reformed Communion exists to strengthen pastors throughout the reformed tradition, we will always think the best of one another.
+- Charity: Because the Reformed Communion exists to strengthen pastors and ministry leaders throughout the reformed tradition, we will always think the best of one another.
 We will not allow our own theological proclivities to cause us to assume that another person exists on the edges or outside of Christ’s church.
 Therefore, we will avoid inflammatory and accusatory language that undermines the goals of mutual understanding and edification.